vvorld/getid-web-sdk/README.md

   ],
 };
 ```
-In case when you not specify the Form field but specify this data into profile, this data will send from web sdk to the server and will participate in cross-checking
+Form fields and pre-filled fields will be sent to the server and will be compared with extracted data from a document.

-We provide cross-checking comparison by next Form fields:
+Profile checking is provided for those fields:

 * First name
 * Last name
 * Date of birth